 We want people to know, and understand, what we do: We want to be clear about our payments to health care providers and clinical investigators.
-Sharing this information in a simple and uniform manner helps patients and other interested parties to accurately understand these valuable relationships.
+Sharing this information helps patients and other interested parties to better understand these valuable relationships.

-We have a record of being clear about what we do: This is a natural extension of our commitment to providing greater transparency into our business operations:
+We have a record of communicating about what we do: This is a natural extension of our commitment to providing greater transparency into our business operations.

 - 2007: Pfizer led the industry by reporting its post-marketing commitments on Pfizer.com.

 - 2008: Pfizer began reporting its non-clinical grants and charitable contributions to patient, medical and scientific organizations.

 - 2009: Pfizer began collecting physician payment data for public reporting.

 We report payments for a range of activities with physicians: We want patients to understand the way we work with health care professionals.

 - The payment reports on this website include payments to practicing physicians and other health care providers, as well as to principal investigators and institutions for Phase I-IV clinical trials sponsored by Pfizer, begun after July 1, 2009.

 - The reports on this website also include payments to major institutions for clinical trials ongoing as of July 1, 2009, and to principal investigators and all other entities for investigator-initiated research.